Code-Institute-Submissions/personal-website/README.md

 | Recruiters | As a Recruiter I want to be able to download a CV to be able to share with prospective Employers, but i would also like to see what work has been undertaken before so that I can asses who to send CV's to. |
 | Collaborators | As a Collaborator I wanavbarnt to see recent and noteworthy Projects that I can easily view code to see if we would be a good match to collaborate. |

-I want to give all users a quick overview of myself, my skills and experiences.
+I wanted to give all users a quick overview of myself, my skills and experiences.

 Employers are able to easily obtain an up to date CV from multiple locations on the site.
 They can see any recent projects on my portfolio page if they like what they see they can contact me via the contact form.